 C. Confidentiality.
 The evidence of adoption shall be sealed by the state registrar and shall not be subject to public inspection.
 The information shall be opened for inspection only upon court order, or upon the authorization of the state registrar in accordance with the Adoption Act.

 D. Applicability.
 This section applies only to individuals born in foreign countries and who were neither born to U.S. citizens residing abroad nor naturalized as citizens prior to the adoption.

-(1) An extension of the required filing time for a certificate of death may be granted at the discretion of the state registrar to prevent undue hardship in accordance with NMSA, 1978 section 24-14-24.
+(3) An extension of the required filing time for a certificate of death may be granted at the discretion of the state registrar to prevent undue hardship in accordance with Section 24-14-24 NMSA 1978.

 B. Incomplete certificate of death.
 If all the information necessary to complete the certificate of death is not available within the time prescribed for filing of the certificate, the funeral service practitioner shall file the certificate completed with all information that is available, and attach a note explaining why the incomplete items cannot be completed at the time of submission.

 (1) The affidavit providing the information missing from the original certificate shall be filed with the state registrar as soon as possible, but in all cases within 30 days of the date of the death occurred unless otherwise specifically approved by the state registrar.